 I spent many hours of my life, poring through old mail order catalogs, trying to identify these bungalows as kit homes.
 And it turns out, they were built by Dupont for their employees at Penniman (Virginia).
 Dupont had a massive munitions plant there in Penniman, and after it was closed, the houses were shipped out to other cities, including Norfolk.
 That's where these "Ethels" came from.

 And there are dozens of "Ethels" in Dupont, Washington, site of another Dupont Munitions plant.

 This dormer window on these "Ethels" is a pretty distinctive feature.

 If you have any information about the houses in Old Hickory, please leave a comment below.

 And there was an employee newsletter called, “The Projectile,” which featured a story on the building of these houses.
-That would also be an incredible resources.
+That would also be an incredible resource.
 Thanks in advance for any and all help.

 If you’d like to read earlier posts, start with Part I.